CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.md

    ![](/labguide/media/exercise3(2.39).png)

+This task has provided a clear walkthrough for implementing sensitivity labels in Microsoft Purview, enabling users to categorize and safeguard data based on confidentiality.
+The guided steps cover label creation, encryption configuration, content marking, and automated labeling, fostering a strong understanding of data protection.
+Customization options for watermarks, headers, and footers enhance security measures.
+Demonstrating practical application, the task integrates sensitivity labels seamlessly into Word documents, emphasizing their importance in real-world scenarios.
+The subsequent label publishing and application steps ensure consistent and standardized data protection, contributing to a robust organizational data governance framework.
 ## Task 3: Understand Semantic Index (Read Only)

 Microsoft technologies underpin Copilot for Microsoft 365, with a key role played by the Semantic Index.
 This vast knowledge graph, connecting billions of objects, concepts, and relationships, introduces a new dimension to data understanding within Microsoft 365.